Enroll NOW for the Fall 2024 Semester

 Once you complete the assessment (and we receive your results), our admissions staff uses your score alongside your high school transcripts to decide which course level will be right for you.
 Our levels include developmental, transitional, and college.
 If you score in the developmental or transitional course levels, you will be placed in a remedial set of courses to gain the core skills taught in those classes.

-Note that Lackawanna College’s open admissions policy is also a rolling one, meaning that we accept your application up until the first day of a semester’s start.
+Lackawanna College’s open admissions policy is also a rolling one, meaning that we can accept your application up until the first day of a semester’s start.
+Note that the sooner you apply, the more opportunities you will have regarding course scheduling, financial aid, and residence hall availability.

 Our mission is to make it easy to apply to Lackawanna College.
-However, there are some non-required elements that will nonetheless make you a more attractive candidate for acceptance.
+Submit the following the complete your application:

-Finally, once we extend to you an acceptance letter, you will be required to pay commitment fees to guarantee your place in the next freshman class.
-These fees are $100 for commuters and $375 for residents.
+Finally, once we extend to you a college acceptance letter, you will be required to pay your commitment fee to guarantee your place in the incoming class.
+These fees are $100 for commuters or $375 for residents, and are non-refundable.
+Once paid and all required documents are received, you will receive information on the next steps to sign up for an Academic Orientation prior to registering for your first semester courses.

 We look forward to seeing your application!